denialromeo/danielmoore.us/about.md

 * "[Will ChatGPT Replace Human Software Developers?](https://aista.hashnode.dev/will-chatgpt-replace-human-software-developers)" by Aista (The short answer is yes.)
 * "[The ZIRPing of America](https://www.swissamerica.com/ZIRP.php)" by Craig Smith (Beginning of the end.)
 {% comment %}
+    <p>"If you asked me any year what was the most important thing that happened that year, I probably &nbsp;would have no answer, but over five years' time the whole field changes." &ndash; <a href="https://web.cs.dal.ca/~eem/fea-knuth.pdf">Donald Knuth</a></p>
     <p>I did quite well for myself during the COVID-19 tech boom, enough so that I can indefinitely live off passive income (frugally in the San Francisco Bay Area and lavishly outside the West).</p>
     <p>Long-term, I can't see myself growing old in the U.S. I intend to base myself in Hyderabad, India, while maintaining pied-à-terres in some other cheaper locales (Nairobi?
 Mexico City?
 Manila?).</p>
     <p>I have little interest in catering to Western consumers, whom I consider lazy and bigoted.
 I'm happy to not make any money from my art so long as my recipients appreciate and understand it.</p>